 2. AC Blows Warm Air

-If your AC is going but not providing cold air, its airflow may be blocked.
-Or it could not have sufficient refrigerant.
+If your system is going but not delivering cold air, its airflow may be blocked.
+Or it might not have adequate refrigerant.

-Your unit’s airflow can be decreased by a plugged air filter or filthy condenser.
+Your system’s airflow can be restricted by a clogged air filter or dusty condenser.